IllDepence/sirtetris.com_2021_jekyll/projects.md

 While doing my master’s in Freiburg I regularly joined the local Japan meetup, which was loosely organized by a few grad students.
 Moving to Karlsruhe for my PhD I found no equivalent, so I started one myself.
 I knew from the Freiburg meetup that you need someone to proactively set a date, advertise the thing, reserve a table, etc., otherwise things die down quickly.
 Given that I would be in Karlsruhe for around four years anyway, my situation seemed like a good fit.

-So, in case your from somewhere around the area: [here’s the link](https://japanstammtisch.github.io/).
+So, in case you’re from somewhere around the area: [here’s the link](https://japanstammtisch.github.io/).

 <!-- sep -->